UCdavidUC/professional-services/examples/cost-optimization-dashboard-automated/README.md

 ### 3.1.
 Project and datasets

 * Create a project to hold the BigQuery datasets for the dashboard
 * Create the following datasets in the project.
-Please make sure that all datasets are created in the same region (eg: US).
+Please make sure that all datasets are created in the same region and to enable multi-region (eg: US).
 [See instructions](https://cloud.google.com/bigquery/docs/datasets#create-dataset) on how to create a dataset in BigQuery
   * ```billing```
   * ```recommender```
   * ```dashboard```